Skip to content

 Washington, DC

 When the midterm elections arrive on November 3, 2026, young Americans will face more than one important choice.
-Can they surpass the record 28 percent nationwide turnout among 18-29-year-olds in …
+Can they surpass the record 28 percent nationwide turnout among 18-29-year-olds in the 2018 midterms?
+Will young voters make decisions that are thoughtfully considered and informed by a wide range of perspectives other than their own?
+From …

 NextGen Roundtable: Decision 2026 Read More »